Vegas-Technologies/Website/README.md

 # Website
-Vegas Technologies is an IT company based in Las Vegas that has involvement in various IT roles across the nation.
+Leading Techs is an IT company based in Las Vegas that has involvement in various IT roles across the nation.